Social Emergency Medicine and Population Health

 • Fellows will help to disseminate research findings and social EM best practices by delivering grand round lectures on the topic of their chosen research.

 Objective 2: To create a nexus around which researchers from the fields of clinical medicine, health policy, social science, economics and community service provision may collaborate to design, implement, and evaluate strategic interventions.
-Current projects and plans highlighted below:

 Candidates must have completed an ACGME-approved residency program in Emergency Medicine and be board certified/board eligible in Emergency Medicine.
 Prior to starting, the applicant must be licensed to practice medicine in the State of California.
 Applicants with a strong clinical background and a demonstrated interest in teaching and in research in population health or ED-based social determinant interventions will be given preference.